Tez Anderson

 In 2014, I established HIV Long-Term Survivors Awareness Day (HLTSAD) to shine a spotlight on those living longest with HIV, many of whom have felt forgotten or invisible as they age.
 My activism has profoundly impacted the lives of long-term HIV survivors, fostering empathy and understanding within the community.

-My journey as an activist began in the early 1980s as a gay rights advocate in Atlanta, Georgia.
-I publicly disclosed my HIV-positive status in 1990 through People magazine.
 Beyond activism, my influence extends to the entertainment industry—I co-wrote and served as Executive Producer for the feature film The Night Listener (2006) and was a Creative Consultant for the groundbreaking miniseries Tales of the City (1994).

 For more information, visit LetsKickASS.hiv and HLTSAD.org.